amarkutwal/RESTful-API-using-ServerlessFramework/README.md

     **sls config credentials --provider aws --key {Access key ID} --secret {Secret access key}**

 3. The **rolearn** you are using in serverless.yml should have right permission/role assigned to (post/create, get, update, delete)        entry in Dynamodb table.
 This role is going to be get assigned to Lambda function we are going to deploy using CloudFormation.
+    *Note - While using current serverless.yml file make sure you will put the valid rolearn into it.
+Currently it is having an dummy             rolearn statement present in it.*

 ## Deploy